 1. If in China, watch it on Youku (your browser will open the video in a different window)

 *Special Advisory (issued January 2016): Please be wary of any unsolicited email that is offering you a job from Clifford School, no matter how professional it looks.
 They will sometimes ask you to send them thousands of dollars for various reasons as a prior condition to completing their bogus contract.
 Please be careful with any contract offered that asks for money upfront!
 We will never ask you to send us money!!!

-Although, at this time, we have completed the recruiting for the 2019-2020 school year, we still welcome applications, as sometimes late positions do become available.
-So, if you are a native English speaker, a qualified teacher and you are interested in working in the Bilingual Elementary English program, then please send an updated CV, recent photo and the completed Application Form that you can download below and send back (as a Word document or PDF file) to firstname.lastname@example.org.
+We are always interested in hearing from potential teachers for vacancies when they arise.
+We are also happy to hear from teachers interested in employment at any time.
+So, if you are a native English speaker, a qualified teacher and you are interested in working in the Bilingual Elementary English program, then please send an updated CV, recent photo and the completed Application Form that you can download below and send back (as a Word document or PDF file) to email@example.com.
 PLEASE NOTE: TEACHERS MUST BE NATIVE ENGLISH SPEAKERS FROM USA, CANADA, AUSTRALIA, UK, IRELAND, SOUTH AFRICA OR NEW ZEALAND.

 Chinese Work Permit Requirements

 (for those applicants who DO NOT have an existing Chinese Work Permit):

 If your application is successful, and you are offered a position, you would need to be able to provide the following to apply for a Work Permit for teaching in China.
 You will receive more details later about the process after an employment offer has been made.